 Temporary error conditions that indicate a transient failure.
 These events will be retried based on the configured retry scheme, and then, if still failing, it will put the event in a failure queue and notify the customer for resolution.
 These can also trigger downed states within a URL that may suspend additional delivery attempts for short periods of time to avoid saturating a down (or slow) service.

-All callback events have a similar base structure to indicate the type of event as well as specific information about each event.
-All the general event information will be in the HTTP Headers for reference, parsing, and routing.
+All callback have a similar base structure to indicate the type of callback as well as specific information about each event.
+All the general callback information will be in the HTTP Headers for reference, parsing, and routing.
 The HTTP body will contain the specific data that is relevant to the callback event.